-Area of Interest: Human Resource Management, Organizational Behaviour
+Area of Interest: Human Resource Management, Organizational Behavior

 MBA, Indiana University, USA

-Highly regarded as a statesman and economist in the country and around the region, Dr. Lohani has served as the Minister of Finance, Foreign Affairs and Housing and Physical Planning of the Government of Nepal, at different points in time.
-He was also an assistant professor of finance in California State University, Northridge, California, USA.
-He is presently the Chairman of South Asian Institute of Management.
+Highly regarded as a statesman and economist in the country and around the region, Dr Lohani has served as the Minister of Finance, Foreign Affairs and Housing and Physical Planning of the Government of Nepal, at different points in time.
+He was also an assistant professor of finance at California State University, Northridge, California, USA.
+He is presently the Chairman of the South Asian Institute of Management.

 Area of Interest: Economics, Finance, and Development.

 RADHESH PANT, Professor

 Mr Pant is presently involved in his consulting firm.
 At different occasions, he helps the positions of CEO in Bank of Kathmandu and Kumari Bank.
 He as also the past president of the Bankers Association of Nepal.
 In the past, he has held management positions in reputed firms in the US.
 He served as a financial analyst at Pacific Rim Interface Member Enterprises, INC. (PRIME) and as a finance manager at AMGEN INC. He has taught finance to the students at the MBA level as visiting faculty at Kathmandu University School of Management.